 You can view your customers on a map using the mapping functionality.
 This tool provides the ability for you to view the general distribution of your customers, add customer layers, along with the ability to create custom thematic maps.

-- An imported customer file (please see Importing Customers for more information)
+- An imported customer file

 - An area

 There is a quick way to view the general distribution of customers on a map.

 1. In the side panel, click Mapping > Customers.

 2. In Step 1 - Select an Area of Interest, click Select.